-Homemade boba is an absolute must if you love drinking bubble tea.
-Making boba balls from scratch will give you more control over the size, texture and flavour.
+Homemade boba pearls are an absolute must if you love drinking bubble tea.
+Making boba balls from scratch will give you more control over the size, texture, and flavour.
 This is something you won’t be able to control with store-bought ones.

 Our recipe will show you how to make the perfect boba in under 30 minutes.
-No more crispy centred, mushy or hard boba!
+No more crispy centered, mushy or hard boba pearls!
 We’ll also show you how to make tapioca pearls with matcha, mango, lychee and even rose ones at the end!

 What are Tapioca Pearls?

 Tapioca pearls (boba) are small chewy balls made from tapioca starch.
 Typically, these spheres are black in colour and are used for bubble tea.
 Although boba has a gelatinous texture, no gelatin is used in the process of creation.
 Therefore, this makes these small chewy spheres vegan friendly.

 Boba are naturally translucent and white in colour.
 However, black food colouring or brown sugar is often used in the process.
 This is to achieve the familiar black colour.
 Black boba pearls were created for an aesthetic purpose to contrast with the colour of milk tea.

 Tapioca starch is a gluten-free flour that comes from the cassava root plant.
 The native South American plant arrived in Taiwan between 1895 and 1945, under Japanese rule.
 Tapioca starch is mainly known for making thick and chewy textures in dishes.